Aitslab/training/tutorials/colab.md

 Google colab is a free tool to run code in the cloud.
 It is a good option if you do not want to run the code on your own computer.
-It is based on they Jupyter notebook environment and can run Jupyter notebooks (files with a ipynb extension).
+Colab is based on the Jupyter notebook platform (https://jupyter.org/) and can run Jupyter notebooks (files with a ipynb extension).

 ### Here is a step by step guide on how to get started with colab:

 1. Create a google account and login
 2. To open an existing notebook, click on the link that was sent to you.
 Alternatively, you can place a notebook in your Google drive and open it by selecting Open With > Google Colaboratory.
+3. To set up a new notebook, go to https://colab.research.google.com/ and choose "NEW NOTEBOOK" in the bottom.
+This notebook is then stored in your google drive.
-3. You can add new text or code sections ("cells") by clicking on the buttons "+ Code" or "+Text" in the toolbar
+4. In the notebook, you can add new text or code sections ("cells") by clicking on the buttons "+ Code" or "+Text" in the toolbar
-4. To run a cell click on the arrow.
+5. To run a cell click on the arrow next to it.